mikel-brostrom/boxmot/README.md

 Start with [**Python>=3.8**](https://www.python.org/) environment.

-If you want to run the YOLOv8, YOLO-NAS or YOLOX examples:
+If you want to run the YOLOv8, YOLOv9 or YOLOv10 examples:

 ```
 git clone https://github.com/mikel-brostrom/boxmot.git